* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 The butter adds moisture to the dried-out meat and helps to crisp the skin.
 It also adds a beautiful flavor.
 If you don’t like butter, oil will also do the trick.

-Layering the skin on top of the meat means any leftover fat can drip down onto the chicken, adding to the juiciness.
+Layering the skin on top of the meat means any leftover fat can drip down onto the duck, adding to the juiciness.

 Nutrition